 Yes, it's a sport that deserves attention.
 This sport is a treat.
 In 4 years, I personally evolved my game in an obvious way and became the number one in Spain.
 We evolve and have fun.
 The fact that there are walls helps us to return the ball more easily.
 The racket is very handy and is an asset, especially compared to other racket sports like tennis.
 With training, we can come better, that's for sure.

-PM: Do you play with a particular paddle racket?
+PM: You play with a padel particular?

 No, the racket is the same.
 The only difference is the rule.
 We have the right to two rebounds.
 For example, a rebound, the wall, then another bounce on the floor.

 PM: Have you already played in France to promote this sport?